jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 backlinks score = ( 1.0 / (1 + doc1->outgoingLinks * doc1->outgoingLinks) + 1.0 / (1 + doc2->outgoingLinks * doc2->outgoingLinks) + ... + 1.0 / (1 + docN->outgoingLinks * docN->outgoingLinks) );
 ```

-Once you have both the keywords density score and the backlinks score, you can use [the formula we described earlier](#formula-1), to get the overall score for a page.
+Once you have both the keywords density score and the backlinks score, you can then use [formula 1](#formula-1) to get the overall score for a page.

 ## Assignment Scope